 Step 4: Communicate to Your Employees

 You will want to roll out this policy at a time where it makes sense.
 Does your company have an all-hands meeting or some other time where the company gets together?
 What about an internal communication tool such as an intranet?
 Roll out the policy using these platforms to guarantee that it reaches your entire company.
+You might also consider reminding internal applications about it whenever they apply to a job posting on the company’s internal job board.
 Don’t forget to include the policy in your handbook as well!

 Questions You’ve Asked Us About Internal Transfer Policies

 Nick is a certified HR professional holding an SPHR and SHRM-CP.
 Nick has built HR teams from the ground up as well as worked for big corporations.
 Nick enjoys consulting and training those who are just getting started in HR.
 When not working, he enjoys spending time with his family.